Keeping you and the clinic safe – Covid-19 information

 During the pandemic, several measures in accordance with governmental guidelines and that of the British Acupuncture Council are in place.

-First of all, your level of clinical vulnerability regarding Covid-19 is considered.
+First of all, I consider your level of clinical vulnerability regarding Covid-19.
 All patients can receive treatment unless they are being asked to stay at home.

 On the day before attending the clinic, patients are required to answer a short Covid-19 screening questionnaire.
-Patients who present relevant symptoms and who do not have a recent negative PCR test are asked to not come to the clinic in order to prevent potential risk of contamination.
+Patients who present relevant symptoms and who do not have a recent negative test are asked to not come to the clinic.
+This is to prevent potential risk of contamination of the clinic environment.
 All attendees are required to wear a mask whilst in the clinic and are asked to wash their hands on arrival.

-If you have any concerns, or if you would like to ask me any questions related to safety aspects in the clinic, please feel free to contact me to discuss it.
+If you have any concerns, please feel free to contact me to discuss it.